Shoreasg/uWave-Challenge/README.md

 ## cons:
 - This API is very dependent on the external API to get the actual location and details of the bus.

+## POST: /seed-bus-lines

+This API will only be called when we know that there is a new busLine.
+Assuming that there will only be adittional bus Routes, when this API is called, they will delete the previous records and create the new set of busLines.
+This API also can be called if the DB does not contain any busLines.